109Shiv/delta-demo1/README.md

-# delta-demo1
+# new project

-This is a Demo for  Git &amp; Github class
+This project was created from local system.